 Registry trials can be conducted within usual care and are a means of introducing early career clinicians to initiating and leading clinical trials; increasing investigator experience.

-VCCC alliance partners provide a critical mass of proven clinical trial facilities and infrastructure.
-Partner clinical sites, as well as other health services, will provide resources to promote the trials, support recruitment and deliver data management and analysis.
+VCCC alliance partners are a critical mass of proven clinical trial facilities and infrastructure.
+Partner clinical sites, as well as other health services, provide resources to promote trials, support recruitment and deliver data management and analysis.

-A research fellow from the Evaluation and Implementation Science Unit, Centre for Health Policy, University of Melbourne will conduct the evaluation.
+A research fellow from the Evaluation and Implementation Science Unit, Centre for Health Policy, University of Melbourne is conducting the evaluation.
 Meticulous analysis and evaluation of oncology registry trials will provide beneficial insights for local and international health services as well has community health outcomes.